saha-sudipta/COVID19/README.md

 To merge to zip-code level covariate data, use the zip_lookup.csv which maps the custom-zips to actual zips.
 Due to Boston's aggregation, some custom-zips are repeated.
 Join zip-code level data to the lookup table, group by and summarize by custom-zip (mean, pop weighted mean or sum depending on the variable), and then join to case data in All_cities_zip.

+P.S.
+Be careful if you are opening csv in Excel to take a peek and resaving.
+Leading zeroes in zipcodes may be dropped.